splashkit/the-programmers-field-guide/src/content/docs/book/part-1-instructions/1-sequence-and-data/0-panorama/9-raspberry-gpio-methods.md

 // Reset the GPIO system before exiting the program public static void RaspiCleanup();

+// Convert the "GpioPinValue" type to an integer public static int ToInt(GpioPinValue value);

 // Delay - waiting for a number of milliseconds before continuing public static void Delay(int milliseconds);
 ```